viraatdas/rax/README.md

-# RAX: A Safer JAX Frontend
+# RAX: A Safe JAX Frontend

 RAX is a compiler-like frontend for JAX that adds shape/type safety and memory correctness guarantees to your JAX code, without requiring any code changes beyond adding type annotations.